janetoderinde/Danny-s-Diner/README.md

 # Danny-s-Diner
-8 Week SQL Challenge - Week 1
+8 Week SQL Challenge - Case Study 1
 ![image](https://user-images.githubusercontent.com/98917179/168800087-a107a92f-0be0-43d2-9452-bb0c4ac12687.png)
 This is my solution to Danny Ma's 8 Week SQL Challenge Case Study 1 using PostgreSQL.
 Danny wants to use data from his restaurant to answer some questions about his customers.
 He plans on using the insights derived to make better business decisions.
 You could check out the challenge here: https://8weeksqlchallenge.com/case-study-1/